 In 2019, Population Matters Director Robin Maynard and Florence Blondel, Campaigns and Project Officer, visited Kibra.
 Here they met members of the community who expressed their desire to have smaller families through accessing contraceptives, family planning services and education, as well as a clean environment free from congestion and poor sanitation.
 Through Empower to Plan support, they were able to provide crucial sanitary and hygiene services during the first wave of the COVID-19 pandemic, while distributing over 6,000 condoms at handwashing stations in the slum.
 They also began family planning sessions in the local community to raise awareness about the importance of choosing smaller families.

-KOMB GREEN Solutions is a people-centred group that was founded in 2017.
-Located in Korogocho A village, one of seven villages found in the great expanse of one of Kenya’s largest slums, its purpose is to transform the lives of local people through meaningful conservation work, as well as the delivery of family planning services.
+KOMB GREEN Solutions is an environmental youth group that was founded in 2017.
+Located in Korogocho, one of Kenya's large informal settlements, its purpose is to transform the lives of local people through meaningful conservation work, as well as awareness-raising and education around family planning.

 Using peer-to-peer training, Dandelion Africa is making a vital difference in remote parts of rural Kenya.
 The support received from crowdfunding enabled Dandelion Africa to deliver its Boys for Change initiative.
 Through Boys for Change, Dandelion Africa educates young men and boys about the importance of empowering the women in their lives to plan their families.